giangpham05/dummy-redfrog/readme.md

 ## Instructions

-###Pre-requisites(before you clone the project):
+### Pre-requisites(before you clone the project):
 You will need to have MySQl Server and a PHP interpreter already installed on you machine.
 You can download a standalone version of these technologies from the following links:
-##1.
-MySQL Community Server
+#### 1. MySQL Community Server
 From https://dev.mysql.com/downloads/mysql/ and select the version that suits your OS.
-##2.
-PHP interpreter
+#### 2. PHP interpreter
 From http://php.net/downloads.php

-##Alternatives
+#### Alternatives
 You can also download a full package that contains MySQl Server, PHP and Apache server.
 Some of these includes:
  - MAMP: https://www.mamp.info/en/
  - WAMP: http://www.wampserver.com/en/
  - XAMPP: https://www.apachefriends.org/index.html
  - By defaut, the project does not require to have any of these packages installed on your machine.
-The poject runs on Nginx web server.
+The project runs on Nginx web server.

+#### Composer
+The project requires you to have composer installed on your machine It is is a tool for dependency management in PHP.
+It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
+You can download a free version and read the instructions of how to install on your machine from https://getcomposer.org/doc/00-intro.md#using-the-installer.

+### Cloning the project
+Before you clone the project, please select the directory in which you want the project to be located at.
+You can run this command to move to the desire directory:
+Windows OS: cd [disk]:\[desire directory] eg cd C:\Program Files Unix based OS: cd /[desire directory] eg cd /usr

-To clone the project, run this command in the terminal: git clone https://github.com/giangpham05/dummy-redfrog.git
+To clone the project, run this command in the terminal/command line: git clone https://github.com/giangpham05/dummy-redfrog.git This will download all the required files for the project from this repo
+### What's next?
+Now that you have everything installed on your computer, what you need to do is the following:
+#### + Run composer
+Please ensure that you are in the dummy-redfrog directory.
+Run this command in the terminal/command line: "composer install" This command will install all the dependencies for the project including the vendor folder that Laravel requires.
+Because the project is deployed via Github, this folder is ignored by Github by default.